-Howes: This weekend, Grand Marais is Michigan paddling mecca
+Howes: This weekend, Grand Marais is MI paddling mecca

 Grand Marais — Down in the harbor of this tiny town atop the Upper Peninsula, they’re teaching paddlers this weekend how to embrace the “Big Lake” and everything smaller.